NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/access-control/_index.md

 In the context of role-based access, it is not the details of these submission agreements that are important, but rather that the submission agreements are established in our systems.

 Producer/consumer roles related to the submission agreements are created in our authorization system.
-A preservation agreement must exist *before* the submission of information packages to DPS can occur.
+A submission agreement must exist *before* the submission of information packages to DPS can occur.

 Submission agreements are linked to one or more information packages.